 - Telecommunication products, namely broadband services, or software to optimise the way you connect to Second Life.
 This might include things like caching software, for example.

-- Hosting or co-location services that work well for integration with Second Life and/or hosting OpenSimulator grids (I might have to test them first!)
+- Hosting or co-location services that work well for integration with Second Life and/or hosting OpenSimulator grids (I might have to test them first!).
+Occasionally, I promote those kinds of services I actually use and like with a badge on the sidebar for no charge at all.

 I most definitely will not accept the following ads:

 - Competing products to SL and/or OpenSim.
-Sorry, IMVU and Blue Mars, you’re out of luck! 🙂 Get your own bloggers to promote you…
+Sorry, IMVU & friends, you’re out of luck! 🙂 Get your own bloggers to promote you…

 - Any product or service, even if related to Second Life, that violate the Linden Lab Terms of Service.
 So, no spamming software, CopyBots, or any kind of mechanism to illegitimately access other user’s content and/or login data.

-- Products and services, even if specifically related to Second Life and/or OpenSimulator, which are clearly sexual in nature.
+- Products and services, even if specifically related to Second Life and/or OpenSimulator, which are clearly sexual in nature (i.e. obscene/pornographic).
 This is something I’m actually very sad to forbid.
-I’m no prude and have absolutely nothing against what people do in their privacy.
-The hosting provider of this website (DreamHost) has absolutely no problem with mature content (I’ve asked them, and this was one of the reasons I chose them).
+I’m no prude and have absolutely nothing against what people do in the privacy of their bedrooms (and with whom).
+The provider of the server running this website (a German company) has no problem with adult/erotic content, but draws the line at obscene/pornographic material (the question is where to draw the line….).
 Linden Lab, if the content is clearly labeled as mature/adult, has no problem either.
 So what’s the problem?
-Well, it’s mostly Google, Bing, and Yahoo, who still live in the Victorian era and are paranoid about mature content.
+Well, it’s mostly Google, Bing, Yahoo, and their ilk, as well as the companies placing adverts through their services, which still live in the Victorian era and are paranoid about spo-called mature content.
 If they see something even closely resembling a nipple, they will blackball your website and forbid you to place ads from their networks there.
 PayPal is even worse and will seize (again…) my account with all my meagre savings there from donations and ads.
 So unfortunately until those prudish companies open their eyes and enter the 21st century with a new attitude, I’m afraid I’ll have to reject your ads.
 Still, I encourage you to be very creative, and it might be enough.
 If you sell animated bed poseballs for a mature audience, instead of labeling your brand “XXX-Sex-Bed” and having your product announced as “The dirtiest, sexiest animations for anyone loving a wild ride with their lovers in SL”, you might consider doing a very neutral ad for “Entertaining beds for a mature audience”.
 We will all know what you mean, and that ad will not harm anyone’s puritan mind.
 These guidelines are not unlike what Linden Lab does for classified ads, and they can get away with it (and so do you!), so they will be accepted.
 Be prepared to do some editing…

-Also remember that you will share advertising with other advertisers, namely, those using Google Ads or the Google Affiliate Network.
+Also remember that you will share advertising with other advertisers, namely, those using Google Ads.
 Exclusivity is expensive, but offer me enough to leave my job, and I’ll do whatever you wish with my blog 🙂 (I’m cheap, I work for minimum wages in my country, which is the EuroZone country with the lowest wages hehe)